burzum/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 // This is very important!
 The hashes are needed to calculate the image versions!
 FileStorageUtils::generateHashes();

-// Optional, lets use the AwsS3 adapter here instead of local here
+// Optional, lets use the AwsS3 adapter here instead of local
 $S3Client = \Aws\S3\S3Client::factory(array(
 	'key' => 'YOUR-KEY',
 	'secret' => 'YOUR-SECRET'